johnrnelson/api-puppy/Notes/debug.md

 # Debuging
+Break out your favorite editor to write some code in your favorite language on your favorite platform.

 The debug UI should help the user expore the UI, get documentation for it, and actually use it for debugging purposes.